Ahimsa is a Sanskrit word that literally means "not hitting" or "non-violence."

 Personal Health and Empowerment: Physical Exercise and Breathing Well

-As Gandhi pointed out, the quickest way to change what we see outside of ourselves that we don't like, we need to look inward and change the things in there that we don't like.
 "Be the change you want to see."
-Our conditioning and ingrained habits, samskaras, are powerful forces that cause us to live in unnecessary, self-imposed pain and suffering.
-Through our commitment to consistently attend to our physical and emotional health, we can become empowered to integrate and accept all the parts of ourselves as a unique and whole human being with skills and talents to share for the benefit of ourselves and others.
+As Gandhi pointed out, the quickest way to change what we see outside of ourselves is to look inward and change the things in there that don’t work for us.
+Our conditioning and ingrained habits, samskaras, are powerful forces that cause us to live in unnecessary suffering.
+Through our commitment to consistently attend to our physical and emotional health, we are empowered to accept and integrate all the parts of ourselves, embrace our uniqueness, and express our skills and talents for the benefit of ourselves and others.

 Harmonious Relationship: Meditation and Communication